Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Milan: 1 hour 45 minutes | 📍 Google Maps | Website

 Lake Como is a resort area located in Italy’s Lombardy region on the foothills of the Alps.
-The lake itself is the third-largest lake in Italy and is shaped like a “Y”, with many small towns dotting the shores.
+The Y-shaped lake itself is the third-largest in Italy and surrounded by adorable small towns dotting the shores.
 The town of Bellagio is the centermost point of the lake, but the train journey from Milan will likely have you starting your day trip in Varenna.

-The train journey itself is gorgeous and will give you a great view of the Italian countryside.
-Then, once you arrive in Varenna, you can take the ferry to get to other towns on Lake Como.
-In particular, Bellagio and Menaggio are worth the trip; both towns have fabulous views, restaurants, and shopping.
-Bellagio is a bit more bustling while Menaggio is more laid back.
+The train journey itself is gorgeous and provides an exceptional view of the Italian countryside.
+Once you arrive in Varenna, you can take the ferry to other Lake Como towns.
+In particular, Bellagio and Menaggio are worth the trip and it’s possible to reach both in just a single day.
+Both towns have fabulous views, restaurants, and shopping.
+Bellagio is a bit touristic, while Menaggio has more laid back vibes.

 The area is also filled with luxurious villas and gardens such as Villa Monastero and Villa Carlotta.
-These are idyllic photo locations and can even be booked for professional shots.
+These are idyllic photo locations and can even be booked for professional shoots.

 Parma